co60ca/BBIL/README.md

 [github.com](https://github.com/co60ca/BBIL/releases)

 ### Citation
-Please cite < give citation here > if you choose to use this dataset in your experiments.
+Please cite < give citation here > if you choose to use this dataset in a publication.

 ## Performance
 If you wish to compare prediction results please calculate using absolute error (i.e. the L2 distance from your predictions).
 In our experiments we compare the 90th percentile or the distance which 90% of errors are less than.